chubetho/Bachelor_Thesis/chapters/fundamental.typ

 Vertical-splits also bring notable challenges that require careful attention.
 A primary concern is the potential for redundant efforts and code duplication.
 Without careful management and coordination, individual micro frontends within a vertical-split architecture might independently develop their versions of common functions, such as data fetching or error handling.
 This redundancy not only increases the maintenance workload but also results in a larger, more complicated codebase.
 Managing these redundant components can become a complex and time-consuming task, reducing the efficiency that vertical-split architecture is intended to achieve.

 Moreover, since a micro frontend represents multiple slices within the application, its failure could potentially impact a large number of users.
-For instance, in an online shopping application, as illustrated in @figure_vertical_split, if the product detail page encounters an issue or becomes unavailable, customers will be unable to view products or make purchases.
+For instance, in the online shopping application mentioned earlier, if the product detail page encounters an issue or becomes unavailable, customers will be unable to view products and make purchases.
 This could result in significant sales losses and a negative user experience.

-#figure(image("/assets/vertical_split_web.png"),
-  caption: [User workflow between two micro frontends.], ) <figure_vertical_split>

 == Composition and Routing

 There are three primary composition types: server-side composition, edge-side composition, and client-side composition.
-The definition of a micro frontend affects how they are composed into a view.
-Vertical-split architecture supports only client-side composition, whereas horizontal-split architecture can accommodate all three types.
+The strategy used to divide the application impacts how different parts of the frontend are assembled into a view.
+Vertical-split approach supports only client-side composition, whereas horizontal-split approach can accommodate all three types.
 These composition methods correspond to three routing approaches, determined by where the routing logic is executed: server-side routing, edge-side routing, and client-side routing.
 Before exploring the details of each composition and routing mechanism, the difference between build-time integration and runtime integration will first be discussed.

 === Build-time vs. Runtime Integration

 Build-time integration refers to the process where micro frontends are integrated during the build phase.
 In this approach, individual micro frontends are combined into a single deployable bundle before the application is served to the user.
 While this method allows for independence during the development stage, it results in coupling at the release stage.
-Consequently, even a minor change in a single micro frontend may necessitate recompiling the entire application, creating a distributed monolith architecture that contradicts the fundamental principles of micro frontend architecture.
+Consequently, even a minor change in a single micro frontend may necessitate recompiling the entire application, creating a modular monolith architecture that contradicts the fundamental principles of micro frontend architecture.

 In contrast, runtime integration involves assembling the micro frontends dynamically when the application is loaded or accessed by the user.
 This approach helps avoid issues such as lock-step deployment, thereby maintaining the independence of each micro frontend.
 Given these considerations, runtime integration is generally preferred over build-time integration to prevent unnecessary coupling.